pilgreen/us-maps/README.md

 + senate: State Legislature upper district boundaries
 + house: State Legislature lower district boundaries

+Example: `make states/20.json`

-### make ks.json
+### make zipcodes/%.json

-The Kansas target will generate the states/20.json file, and append the following objects:
+The zipcode wildcard uses the state FIPS code to generate a topojson file for a single state with the following object:

 + zips: ZCTA5 boundaries for the state

-### make mo.json

-The Missouri target will generate the states/29.json file, and append the following objects:

-+ zips: ZCTA5 boundaries for the state

-#### A note on individual state files and ZCTA5 boundaries
+Example: `make zipcodes/20.json`

-The zipcode file on the US Census site is 500 MB and is not available by state.
-Therefore, zip codes need to be manually pulled before being merged with the state file using individual targets.
-The scope of this project stopped with the two states required, so I have not created those targets.
-I would be happy to merge a pull request if anyone else uses this repository.
+**Note:** The ZCTA file is 500 MB and not available by state.
+Therefore, the minumum and maximum zip codes need to be listed manually and that list exceeded the scope of the project so far.
+I will add more states when it is required, and will accept pull requests if anyone else wants to contribute.

+#### Additional Notes:

+There are two other targets that generate the ks.json and mo.json files.
+These are there for convenience.
+I will add more as it is required or I get a pull request.